Moedrian/contens_for_blogs/ServerConfig/install_lamp_to_centos.md

 ### 5.4 Test phpMyAdmin installation

-Enter http://your_ip_address/phpmyadmin/ in address bar, log in by use mariadb's auth
+Enter http://your_ip_address/phpmyadmin/ in address bar, log in by entering mariadb's auth you set before